bethsherm/alexa-cookbook/labs/LocalRecommendations/README.md

-# Labs: <a id="title">Local Guide</a>
+# Labs: <a id="title">Local Recommendations</a>

 ## What can I do in {town}? <a id="intro"></a>

-Local Guide is a skill that gives you suggestions on where to visit and dine in your local city or town.
+Local Recommendations is a skill that gives you suggestions on where to visit and dine in your local city or town.
 You can install the skill, and then update the Javascript code to make the skill an expert on what to do in your favorite location.

 ### Installation